 Data sources and methodology

-For the first time, the NGS will be available for online self-completion, although respondents will still have the option to complete the survey over the telephone assisted by a Statistics Canada interviewer, if they wish.
-The questionnaire was simplified in order to facilitate respondent self-reporting and alleviate respondent burden.
-This was done by making the questions, response categories, introductory text, instructions, help text and examples as lean and as standard as possible.
-It was also accomplished by proposing a new ordering of survey questionnaire blocks and the sequence of questions within blocks.
-Many of the questions were reworked to incorporate harmonized content, and new questions were introduced such as a series of questions referring to work-integrated learning (WIL) and entrepreneurship.
+For the first time, the NGS was available for online self-completion, although respondents still had the option to complete the survey over the telephone assisted by a Statistics Canada interviewer.
+The 2018 questionnaire was modified in order to facilitate respondent self-reporting and alleviate respondent burden.
+This was done by updating the questions, response categories, introductory text, instructions, help text and examples.
+Several new questions were introduced to address new data needs, including a series of questions relating to work-integrated learning (WIL) and entrepreneurship.

 The NGS is a cross-sectional sample survey with a stratified simple random sample design.
-The sample selection of graduates within strata is done without replacement using a systematic method.
+Two variables were used for stratification: i) province or territory of the institution; and ii) level of study (college, bachelor's, master's, doctorate).
+The sample selection of graduates within strata was done without replacement using a systematic method.